 - Read the instructions (PDF) and register for your classes online through UNCGenie.

 - Pay for your classes with the Cashiers Office.

 - Access your classes through Canvas.

-Master of Arts in Conflict and Peace Studies (33 Semester Credit Hours)
+Master of Arts in Peace and Conflict Studies (33 Semester Credit Hours)